sonydaman/GitLearning/Readme.md

 `git branch` see the all branches

-How to make a new branch+swtiched into new branch
+`git checkout -b Develop origin/master` How to make a new branch+swtiched into new branch `git push origin -u BranchName` for pushing
-    git checkout -b Develop origin/master how to switch on the branch
+`git checkout -q Testing` how to switch on the branch how to rename the branch.

-how to delete the branch
+   `git branch -m new-name` if we are into same branch `git branch -m old-name new-name` if we are rename other branch name how to delete the branch